quuu/charcoal/README.md

 `brew install danerwilliams/tap/charcoal`

+## Announcement

+Check out my blog post announcement [here](https://danewilliams.com/announcing-charcoal) 🙂

 ## What is Graphite?

 From Graphite:

 > [Graphite](https://graphite.dev) is a **fast, simple code review platform** designed for engineers who want to **write and review smaller pull requests, stay unblocked, and ship faster**.
 Anyone can start using Graphite individually without needing their coworkers to change tools - we'll seamlessly sync your code changes and reviews.
 We built Graphite because we missed internal code review tools like Phabricator (at Facebook) and Critique (Google) that help engineers create, approve, and ship small, incremental changes, and long-term we’re passionate about creating products & workflows that help fast-moving eng teams achieve more.

 ## What is Charcoal?